-- 1. How did Christ's death on the cross affect the whole sacrificial system? - "After threescore and two weeks shall Messiah be cut off...
+- 1. How did Christ's death on the cross affect the whole sacrificial system? - "After threescore and two weeks shall Messiah be cut off....
 And He shall confirm the covenant with many for one week: and in the midst of the week He shall cause the sacrifice and the oblation to cease."
 Dan.
 9:26, 27. - 2.
 What did Christ nail to His cross? - "Blotting out the handwriting of ordinances that was against us, which was contrary to us, and took it out of the way, nailing it to His cross."
+Col. 2:14.

+Note.-"By the handwriting of ordinances the apostle evidently means the ceremonial law."-Dr. Adam Clarke.

-Col. 2:14. - 3.
-What did He thus abolish? - "Having abolished in His flesh the enmity, even the law of commandments contained in ordinances; for to make in Himself of twain one new man, so making peace; and that He might reconcile both unto God in one body by the cross, having slain the enmity thereby."
+- 3. What did He thus abolish? - "Having abolished in His flesh the enmity, even the law of commandments contained in ordinances; for to make in Himself of twain one new man, so making peace; and that He might reconcile both unto God in one body by the cross, having slain the enmity thereby."
 Eph.
+2:15, 16.

-2:15, 16. - 4.
-To what did the ordinances pertain that were thus abolished?
+4. To what did the ordinances pertain that were thus abolished?

-- "Let no man therefore judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ."
-Col. 2: 16, 17. - 5.
-From what statement do we learn that these ordinances related to the sacrificial system? - "For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect."
+"Let no man therefore judge you in meat, or in drink, or in respect of an holy day, or of the new moon, or of the sabbath days: which are a shadow of things to come; but the body is of Christ."
+Col. 2:16, 17.

+Note.-Observe that the things concerning which we are to suffer no man to judge us "are a shadow of things to come."
+The weekly Sabbath was given to the human race in Eden, not as a shadow of something to come, but as God's memorial of His creative work.
+(For the shadowy sabbaths of the Jews, see Lev.
+23:4-44.)

+5. From what statement do we learn that these ordinances related to the sacrificial system?

+"For the law having a shadow of good things to come, and not the very image of the things, can never with those sacrifices which they offered year by year continually make the comers thereunto perfect."
 Heb.
+10:1.

-10:1. - 6.
-What occurred at the time of the crucifixion which indicated that the typical system had been taken away by Christ? - "And, behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent."
+6. What occurred at the time of the crucifixion which indicated that the typical system had been taken away by Christ?

+"And, behold, the veil of the temple was rent in twain from the top to the bottom; and the earth did quake, and the rocks rent."
 Matt.
+27:51.

-27: 51. - 7.
-In what language is this clearly stated? - "Then said He, Lo, I come to do Thy will, O God.
+7. In what language is this clearly stated?

+"Then said He, Lo, I come to do Thy will, O God.
 He taketh away the first, that He may establish the second."
 Heb.
+10:9.

-10:9. - 8.
-What is the first which He took away? - "Above when He said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law."
+8. What is the "first," which He took away?

+"Above when He said, Sacrifice and offering and burnt offerings and offering for sin thou wouldest not, neither hadst pleasure therein; which are offered by the law."
 Verse 8.

-Notes.- "He taketh away the first."
-The connection plainly indicates that what Christ took away was ceremonialism as expressed in the typical service of sacrifices and offerings, and that what He established, by giving Himself to do the will of God, was the experience of doing the will of God on the part of the believer.
-Thus He made possible the answer to the petition which He taught His disciples, "Thy will be done in earth, as it is in heaven."
-Instead of abolishing the moral law, Christ made such provision that every believer in Him may become a doer of that law.

-"The word first here refers to sacrifices and offerings.
-He takes them away; that is, He shows that they are of no value in removing sin.
-He states their inefficacy, and declares His purpose to abolish them.
-'That He may establish the second'- to wit, the doing of the will of God.
-If they had been efficacious, there would have been no need of His coming to make an atonement."- Dr. Albert Barnes, on Heb.
-10: 9.
+Note.-The first here refers to the typical offerings.
+These were taken away that the second, the all-sufficient offering, the blood of Christ, might stand forth as the true, the only sacrifice that could take away sin.
+To have continued the offering of animals after the cross would have been a denial that the Lamb of God, whom the offerings prefigured, had come.

-- 9. In what statement to the woman at Jacob's well did Jesus intimate that the ceremonial system of worship would be abolished? - "Jesus saith unto her, Woman, believe Me, the hour cometh, when ye shall neither in this mountain, nor yet at Jerusalem, worship the Father."
+9. In what statement to the woman at Jacob's well did Jesus intimate that the ceremonial system of worship would be abolished?

+"Jesus saith unto her, Woman, believe Me, the hour cometh, when ye shall neither in this mountain, nor yet at Jerusalem, worship the Father."
 John 4:21.